kunalshrivastavapune25/my-notes/AWS/developer/dojo 1.md

 * Cache the database response using Amazon CloudFront.
 * Implement a Multi-AZ deployment configuration for the RDS DB instance.
 * Implement database caching using Amazon ElastiCache.
-Correct

 Amazon RDS Read Replicas provide enhanced performance and durability for the database (DB) instances.
 This feature makes it easy to elastically scale out beyond the capacity constraints of a single DB instance for read-heavy database workloads.
 You can create one or more replicas of a given source DB Instance and serve high-volume application read traffic from multiple copies of your data, thereby increasing aggregate read throughput.
 You can reduce the load on your source DB instance by routing read queries from your applications to the read replica.
 Read replicas allow you to elastically scale out beyond the capacity constraints of a single DB instance for read-heavy database workloads.

 Because read replicas can be promoted to master status, they are useful as part of a sharding implementation.
 To shard your database, add a read replica and promote it to master status, then, from each of the resulting DB Instances, delete the data that belongs to the other shard.
 In-memory data caching can be one of the most effective strategies to improve your overall application performance and reduce your database costs.
 Caching can be applied to any type of database, including relational databases such as Amazon RDS or NoSQL databases such as Amazon DynamoDB, MongoDB, and Apache Cassandra.
 The best part of caching is that it’s minimally invasive to implement, and by doing so, your application performance regarding both scale and speed is dramatically improved.
 Amazon ElastiCache offers fully managed Redis and Memcached.
 Seamlessly deploy, run, and scale popular open-source compatible in-memory data stores.
 Build data-intensive apps or improve the performance of your existing apps by retrieving data from high throughput and low latency in-memory data stores.
-Hence, the correct answers in this scenario are:
+* Hence, the correct answers in this scenario are:
  – Set up read replicas for the RDS database instance and route read queries to these replicas.
  – Implement database caching using Amazon ElastiCache.
 The option that says: Replace the database with Amazon MemoryDB for Redis is incorrect because Redshift is primarily used for online analytics processing applications (OLAP) and as a data warehouse.
 Hence, this will not improve the read performance of your application.